 You can use these items in your application to set up and manage authentication.

-This tutorial will guide you in modifying an Angular application to support login using Auth0, that demonstrates how users can log in, log out, and how to view their profile information.
+This tutorial will guide you in modifying an Angular application demonstrating how users can log in and log out with Auth0 and view profile information.
 It will also show you how to protect routes from unauthenticated users.

-If you do not already have an application in which to implement the SDK, a new one can be generated using the Angular CLI.
+If you do not already have your own application, a new one can be generated using the Angular CLI.

 Install the CLI:

-Then use it to generate a new Angular application.
-When asked "Would you like to use Angular routing?", select yes:
+When asked "Would you like to use Angular routing?", select y (yes).

 Once the project has been created, open the